mfglr/Searching-Algorithms/README.md

     int main(int argc, char const *argv[])
     {

-        // read the graph file to save into memory Graph *graph = new Graph();
+        // read the graph file to save it into memory Graph *graph = new Graph();
         graph->readJsonFile("graphs/graph.json");